Interview by Isabella Ampil

 Another work, the Affective Induction Spa, plays with light, vibrations, placebo pills, and bone conduction (the transfer of sound via vibrations in bones of the inner ear) to elicit relaxation in its participants.
-The cheerful, ironic, and bubbly pink brochure that accompanies Affective Induction Spa markets the spa as a way to relinquish our happiness to the capabilities of machines.
+The cheerful, ironic, and bubbly pink brochure accompanying Affective Induction Spa markets the spa as a way to relinquish our happiness to the capabilities of machines.
 After all, it says, the rest of our lives are controlled by machines and algorithms, from the social norms of Facebook to the uneven dispersal of truth online.
 “The future is Bright and Controllable!” boasts the brochure as it sells a quick path to happiness, in a caricature of the modern self-help book.
 At the same time, it conveys the authors’ deep resignation to a world governed by automated decision-making.

-Later, when I got into architecture school and during my path as an architect I learned or started to combine things in a more balanced way, or maybe with more awareness.
-Though I think that intuition is really important in these processes and never can be (or should be) absolutely planned.
-Anyways, then as a professional, I was running an architecture studio back in Santiago de Chile, as well as performing and touring with my band, and also creating interactive and perceptual art installations by myself or in collaboration with other artists, engineers, designers, and musicians.
+Later, when I got into architecture school and during my path as an architect, I learned or started to combine things more balanced or with more awareness.
+However, I think that intuition is really important in these processes and can never be (or should be) absolutely planned.
+As a professional, I was running an architecture studio back in Santiago de Chile, performing and touring with my band and creating interactive and perceptual art installations by myself or in collaboration with other artists, engineers, designers, and musicians.
 This was super interesting and inspiring every day.

-But at the same time tiring and very demanding, since I was like this fragmented person, or many persons at the same time (kind of crazy!
+But at the same time tiring and very demanding since I was like this fragmented person, or many persons at the same time (crazy!
 I know) or architect by day, musician by night, and artist on Sundays.
-So I decided to really push for what I wanted to do and build up a professional career that mixes everything.
-That’s when I decided to go to the MIT Media Lab for a Master and explore what could happen if I focus on a completely hybrid way of working.
+So I decided to push for what I wanted to do and build a professional career that mixes everything.
+That’s when I decided to go to the MIT Media Lab for a Master’s and explore what could happen if I focus on a completely hybrid way of working.
 It turns out that I found myself during this process.

 These devices are creating a network system to host pirate radio broadcasts.
 So they are the infrastructure for using sound as a way to open the skin of the buildings and reveal things without walls.
-In some way using sound and radio as an invisible architecture, creating a “soundspill” and blurring the boundaries between inside and outside, lab and nature, fiction and reality.
-And also by doing so, reappropriating the airwaves space that has been drastically regulated, institutionalized and privatized.
+In some way, using sound and radio as an invisible architecture, creating a “sound spill” and blurring the boundaries between inside and outside, lab and nature, fiction and reality.
+And also, by doing so, reappropriating the airwaves space that has been drastically regulated, institutionalized and privatized.

-There were tons of regulations in order to be able to fly the Telemetron, technical aspects, safety constraints, mechanical and structural requirements, even the communication protocols needed to be very well thought, a lot of variables and details to be considered.
-We overcame tons of challenges in order to create a musical instrument that is under the regulations of Federal Aeronautics Administration… This is the most legit instrument I have ever made.
+There were tons of regulations to be able to fly the Telemetron, technical aspects, safety constraints, mechanical and structural requirements, and even the communication protocols needed to be very well thought out, and a lot of variables and details to be considered.
+We overcame tons of challenges to create a musical instrument that is under the regulations of the Federal Aeronautics Administration… This is the most legit instrument I have ever made.

 You are also a PhD Student and Research Assistant at MIT Media Lab – Media Arts & Sciences.
-Could you tell us what Opera of the future is about?
+Could you tell us what Opera of the Future is about?

-As well as using art as a tool for change, for projecting futures, for fostering engagement, and for opening new narratives.
+As well as using art as a tool for change, projecting futures, fostering engagement, and for opening new narratives.
 Opera of the Future has been to me a space to explore, experiment, break, make, connect, re-shape, grow and explode.

 Sónar+D this year is largely focused on space and communication.
 With your practice, what have you learned that space can teach us about sound?

 Well, a lot, and since this is such a new “territory” of exploration, so many things are yet to come and new questions to be asked.
-For me the most beautiful thing is actually really simple, and it is the fact that sound is not only sound, but it is information, it is data, it is vibrations, it is resonance.
-So sound in some way “is” by “being” with matter.
-With this in mind, sonic signals that are sent to outer space hoping for some communication, hoping for some answer, are independent of the sonority of perceptual aspects of the sonic and listening.
+For me, the most beautiful thing is actually really simple: sound is not only sound, but it is information, data, vibrations, and resonance.
+So sound in some way “is” by “being” with the matter.
+With this in mind, sonic signals sent to outer space hoping for some communication and an answer are independent of the sonority of perceptual aspects of the sonic and listening.

-On another layer, I think that for me the scenario of space exploration is very valuable because it opens up a series of new narratives, possibilities, challenges and poetics.
-Not only towards sound.
-But most importantly about everything and the possibility of being a place to imagine diversified futures, and imaginative projections, it opens up a scenario for a whole new set of potentials and possibilities.
+On another layer, I think that the space exploration scenario is very valuable because it opens up a series of new narratives, possibilities, challenges and poetics, not only towards sound.
+But most importantly, about everything and the possibility of being a place to imagine diversified futures and imaginative projections, it opens up a scenario for a whole new set of potentials and possibilities.

-What is your our chief enemy of creativity?
+What is your chief enemy of creativity?

 You couldn’t live without…